MicrochipTech/PIC32MZ2051W1_Curiosity_OOB/README.md

 <img src="resources/media/content_manager.png" width=480/>
 </p>

-2. In the MCC content Mangaer, search for the required component and then select the required version.
+2. In the MCC content Manager, search for the required component and then select the required version.
+In the case of sample shown below, search for the wireless_system_pic32mzw1_wfi32e01 component and select the latest version v3.9.0.

 <p align="center">
 <img src="resources/media/mcc_2.png" width=480/>